orkes-io/docs/docs/get-orkes-conductor.md

 export CONDUCTOR_SERVER_URL=https://play.orkes.io/api
 ```

-If you lose access to your key/secret pair, you can generate another pair for your testing.
+You can generate another pair for your testing if you lose access to your key/secret pair.

 </p>
 </details>